kagenocookie/ReachForGodot/README.md

 - some PFBs with `via.GameObjectRef` fields might not export correctly by default, as they rely on some arcane propertyId values that don't seem to have any direct correlation with RSZ or class data; some cases can be automated fairly accurately, but otherwise need to be manually reversed out of existing pfbs and defined in `addons/ReachForGodot/game_configs/{game}/pfb_ref_props.json` files.
 Feel free to make a PR adding more of these entries as you come across them
 - there tends to be some godot/c++ errors spewed out while it's doing mass importing of assets, most of them are safe to ignore
 - while the addon does support multiple games in one project, if you're going to import a lot of data, consider making separate projects, because Godot doesn't scale nicely with lots of files.
 The first time saving the project after opening (and re-opening) also takes a hot minute because from what I can tell, Godot rechecks _all_ files in the project just in case any of them changed.
-- some scn and pfb files might not import or export quite correctly, as the RE_RSZ jsons don't always contain full and correct data.
-These values get updated as they get loaded in but can sometimes be wrong as they're mainly guesses.
-Any overrides are stored in `addons/ReachForGodot/game_configs/{game}/rsz_patches.json` files, can be modified manually for cases when the automation doesn't do a good job.
-Feel free to make PRs adding more of these overrides, so that eventually we'll have everything mapped out correctly.
+- some files might not import or export quite correctly, as the RE_RSZ jsons don't always contain full and correct data.
+See [support for new games](https://github.com/kagenocookie/ReachForGodot/wiki/Adding-support-for-new-games) for more details in regards to fixing any glaring issues.

 ## Credits
 - [NSACloud](https://github.com/NSACloud) - RE Mesh Editor